CharDige/Bragi/README.md

 ```
 AS A storyteller
-I WANT to be able to read, share and collaborate on stories
+I WANT to be able to read and share stories with people around the world
 SO THAT I can connect with a community and open myself up to career opportunities in a storytelling industry.
 ```